OutSystems/docs-product/src/setup-maintain/setup/cdn-setup.md

 <div class="info" markdown="1">

-Note that this configuration is not applicable for OutSystems Cloud customers.
+Note that this configuration is not applicable to OutSystems Cloud.

 </div>